FabricMC/fabric-docs/develop/data-generation/world.md

 - **Biome Modifications**: This defines where in the world the features are placed on a global scale; this would be like what coordinates the forest would be at.

 ::: info
-Features in Minecraft are natural or generated objects in the world like trees, ores, lakes, caves, and structures (villages, temples, etc.).
+Features in Minecraft are natural or generated objects in the world like trees, flowers, ores, or lakes.
+Features are not structures (villages, temples, etc.), and cannot be found with the `/locate` command.
 :::

 ## Setup {#setup}